 Our teachers have received training in trauma-awareness and you may notice this reflected in the way they interact and teach in our regular drop-in classes.

 We also offer an 8-week Trauma-Aware Yoga Series that is specifically for folks living with the effects of trauma who wish to incorporate a yoga practice into their healing*.
-This series is taught primarily by the studio's co-founder and co-director, Vania.
 The goal of the series is to offer a safe environment to explore being in your body in the context of a yoga studio.
 Some folks who participate in this series may choose to continue to practice in back-to-back series, while some may feel interested in continuing to practice in our regular drop-in classes.
 Some sessions are taught by Sarah who is certified in iRest Yoga Nidra.
 Research has shown that iRest effectively reduces PTSD, depression, anxiety, insomnia, chronic pain, and chemical dependency while increasing health, resiliency, and well-being.

 Trauma-Aware Yoga: An 8-week series